Your glamping questions answered

 What are check-in and check-out times?

-Arrivals are 2pm to 7pm.
+Arrivals are 2pm to 7pm from 1 April-31 October and 2pm to 6pm outside of this time.
 Check-out is by 11am on the day of departure.
 We cannot offer late check-out or early arrivals in order to ensure that units are properly cleaned and ventilated between guests.
-New contactless check-in and check-out procedures are outlined in the New COVID-19 Measures.
+New contactless check-in and check-out procedures are outlined in our COVID-19 Measures.

 PLEASE ENSURE THAT ALL WINDOWS AND DOORS ARE LEFT AS WIDE OPEN AS POSSIBLE WHEN YOU LEAVE.